warpdotdev/docs/features/workflows.md

 Workflows are an easier way to execute and share commands within Warp.
 They are searchable by name, description, or command and are easily parameterized.
 A [global list](https://github.com/warpdotdev/workflows) of commands sourced by the Warp team and community are readily available within the app.
 Additionally, you can create and manage local workflows specific to you or associated with a particular git repository.

-The in app Workflows menu can be accessed through the Command Palette or by pressing `SHIFT-CTRL-R`.
+The in-app Workflows menu can be accessed through the Command Palette or by pressing `SHIFT-CTRL-R`.
 Once inside the menu, filter the existing commands by typing in the search bar or click on any of the sections in the side panel to browse by category.

 ![Press SHIFT-CTRL-R to open the Workflows menu.](../.gitbook/assets/workflows-original.gif)